-State constitutions and the U.S. Constitution enumerate rights for individuals accused of a crime, and individuals convicted of a crime.
-The victims of those crimes, on the other hand, have no enumerated rights in 18 state’s constitutions, nor the U.S. Constitution.
-Marsy’s Law for All seeks to amend state constitutions that don’t offer protections to crime victims, and eventually the U.S. Constitution, to give victims of crime equal rights that are already afforded to the accused and convicted.
+Currently in the United States, the U.S. Constitution and every state constitution has enumerated rights for individuals accused of a crime and those convicted of a crime.
+Yet, the U.S. Constitution and 15 state constitutions do not extend enumerated rights to victims of crime.
+Marsy’s Law for All seeks to amend state constitutions that don’t offer protections to crime victims and, eventually, the U.S. Constitution to give victims of crime rights equal to those already afforded to the accused and convicted.

 We can all agree that no rapist should have more rights than the victim.
 No murderer should be afforded more rights than the victim’s family.
 Marsy’s Law would ensure that victims have the same co-equal rights as the accused and convicted – nothing more, nothing less.
 Marsy’s Law is not a partisan issue.
 Giving crime victims equal rights is a rare political issue that Republicans and Democrats are unified in supporting.

 Marsy’s Law was named after Dr. Nicholas’ sister, Marsalee (Marsy) Nicholas, a beautiful, vibrant University of California Santa Barbara student, who was stalked and killed by her ex-boyfriend in 1983.
-Only a week after Marsy was murdered, Dr. Nicholas and Marsy’s mother, Mrs. Marcella Leach, walked into a grocery store after visiting her daughter’s grave and was confronted by the accused murderer.
-She had no idea that he had been released on bail.
+Only a week after Marsy was murdered, Dr. Nicholas and Marsy’s mother, Mrs. Marcella Leach, walked into a grocery store after visiting her daughter’s grave and were confronted by the accused murderer.
+The family had no idea that he had been released on bail.

-Mrs. Leach’s story is typical of the pain and suffering the family members of murder victims have endured.
-She was not informed because the courts and law enforcement, though well meaning, had no obligation to keep her informed.
-While criminals have more than 20 individuals rights spelled out in the U.S. Constitution, the surviving family members of murder victims have none.
+The pain and suffering Marsy’s family endured after her death is typical for family members of murder victims.
+They were not informed Marsy’s murderer had been released because the courts and law enforcement, though well-meaning, had no obligation to keep them informed.
+While criminals have more than 20 individual rights spelled out in the U.S. Constitution, the surviving family members of murder victims have none.

 “If any good can come of something this horrible – the loss of my sister and the losses of other families of crime victims – it is that these violent acts served as a catalyst for change,” Dr. Nicholas said.
 “Marsy’s Law will provide for a more compassionate justice system for crime victims in California and make that a constitutional guarantee.
 Now the momentum can be put behind a U.S. Constitutional Amendment so that the rights of all crime victims, anywhere in America, can be protected.”